Naseem-DataAnalytics/ecommerce-sql-analysis/README.md

   JOIN orders o ON c.customer_id = o.customer_id
 ),
 cohort_counts AS (
-  -- Next, count the number of unique customers for each cohort and month number SELECT
+  -- Next, counting the number of unique customers for each cohort and month number SELECT
     cohort_month,
     month_number,